nastroh22/UTai-sim-dev/README.md

 ## This Branch
 Is about building and testing julia integration.
 The HelloWorld README has some more information, but here is a basic overview of what happens so far:
-   - We add a custom julia project locally to a python project home folder (here we're assuming the julia project has been developed previously)
-   - HelloWorld is our pre-made julia package in this example
+   - We add a custom julia project locally to a python project home folder (here we're assuming the julia project has been developed previously).
+HelloWorld.jl is our pre-made julia package in this example
-   - Then we install and instantiate the julia package from a local python script "julia_setup_test.py"
+   - Then we install and instantiate the julia package from a local python script ` julia_setup_test.py `
    - Now the package works as if it were native to python.
 We can use pyjulia to simply import it like any other python package
+     ```
+        from julia import HelloWorld as hello
+     ```
-   - We run a few tests calling the julia pacakges functions "hello.greet()", "hello.makeRandFrame()", "hello.checkDependencies()", "hello.
+   - We run a few tests calling the julia pacakges functions in the script:
+     ```
+        hello.greet()", "hello.makeRandFrame()", "hello.checkDependencies()", "hello.readSomeData()", "hello.plotSomeData()"
+     ```

    - Finally, we test passing some data back and forth.
 The HelloWorld package receives soem data read in by pandas.to_csv() method and plots it using the julia-native Plots.jl package with "hello.readSomeData()" , ""hello.plotSomeData()"